-Our PN certification program stands out because of its affordability and flexible class times (evening and weekend options), allowing you to work while participating in the program.
+Our PN certification program stands out because of its affordability and flexible class times (day or evening and weekend options), allowing you to work while participating in the program.

-Our program begins each January and August, with up to 25 students per group or cohort.
+Our program admits twice a year (January and August).
+The January and August cohort admits 50 students (25 day and 25 evening/weekend).
 Additionally, our program comprises 35 credit hours (plus 8 credit hours of pre-requisites) and takes 4 semesters to complete.

 The selection process is competitive, so learn more about our requirements and apply today!

 Important Licensure Information:

 Graduating from a Donnelly College nursing program does not guarantee licensure.
 Licensure in the State of Kansas is a separate process that requires testing and application to the Kansas State Board of Nursing.
 For additional information you can contact the Donnelly College Nursing Department or Kansas State Board of Nursing.

 Upon successful completion of the Certificate in Practical Nursing, students will demonstrate:

 1. Relationship-centered care: provide nursing care that is relationship-centered, caring, culturally sensitive and based on the physiological, psychosocial and spiritual needs of clients with commonly occurring health alterations that